freeeebie/GMM/README.md

 # GMM
-GMM python source for Pattern recognition
+GMM python source for Voice recognition
 It is included below
 - MFCC
+  use Scikits.Virtualbox
 - GMM
+  use sklearn